cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ## Common Options

-All directory client services have these options in common.
+All directory clients have these options in common.

 ### `timeout`